 Kevin has been honored as the 2018 Young Alumnus of the Year at Occidental College, a 2018 Jefferson Award winner, a 2017 MassChallenge winner, a 2017 Ashoka / American Express emerging innovator, a 2016 TED Resident and TED Speaker, and a 2010-11 Rotary Ambassadorial scholar, for which he served in Oaxaca, Mexico.
-In addition, Kevin is a New Leaders Council fellow, a StartingBloc fellow, a founding trustee of the Awesome Foundation-San Francisco, and an honorary lifetime member of the Rotary Club of Livermore Valley.
+In addition, Kevin is a New Leaders Council fellow, a StartingBloc fellow, a member of Sandbox, a founding trustee of the Awesome Foundation-San Francisco, and an honorary lifetime member of the Rotary Club of Livermore Valley.

 Kevin is the author of Natural Disasters as a Catalyst for Social Capital (Rowman & Littlefield), a ground-breaking book that demonstrates the role of shared traumas in bringing communities together.
 He has written for the New York Times, Christian Science Monitor, TechCrunch, San Francisco Chronicle, Cedar Rapids Gazette, and others.
 His scholarly work has been published by Routledge and CRC Press.

 A frequent public speaker on homelessness and social capital, Kevin has given talks at TED, the US Dept of Health and Human Services, Stanford, and more.
 His work has been featured widely, including in the New York Times, NPR, People, on a billboard in Times Square, and NowThis, whose two videos received 47 million views.
 Previously, Kevin co-founded three education technology startups in Silicon Valley.